siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

    - ./UCI HAR Dataset/train/Inertial Signals/
    - ./UCI HAR Dataset/test/Inertial Signals/

-   The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+   The acceleration signal from the smartphone accelerometer X axis is in standard gravity units 'g'.
    Every row shows a 128 element vector.
    The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.